j0hnwesl3yyy/recipe-rating-analysis/README.md

   frameborder="0"
 ></iframe>

 From the chart, we see that `'protein_prop'` and `'carb_prop'` were the most important features, confirming our earlier analysis that nutritional composition strongly influences recipe ratings.
+However, `'high_carb_low_protein'` having so little importance tells us that carbohydrate and protein content contribute in different ways than we had originally expected.

 ## Fairness Analysis